 Licensing requirements vary from county to county, so be sure you research and understand the type of license your Ohio LLC needs before applying for it.

-If you operate as an LLC that is ordering taxable items, you have to remember to apply for a sales tax license with the Ohio Department of Taxes online.
+If you operate as an LLC that orders taxable items, you have to remember to apply for a sales tax license with the Ohio Department of Taxes online.

 Or, you can obtain help by having a service provider like ZenBusiness set up the firm on your behalf.